wanwenli/myblog/_posts/2014-01-28-React-Tutorial.md

 Many API are similar to those in React.E.
 Therefore this tutorial jumps straight to Lifting combinators.
 Lifting transforms a regular function to make it act on signals.
-For examples, l2 takes a function with two arguments as its input.
+For example, l2 takes a function with two arguments as its input.

 {% highlight ocaml %}
 val l2 : ?eq:('c -> 'c -> bool) ->